The Cheapest Auto Insurance Companies in Laredo, Texas, in 2026

 Why we picked this company

-State Farm offers some of the cheapest rates we found, making it a great option for Laredo drivers who want to save on their car insurance.
+State Farm offers some of the cheapest average rates we found, making it a great option for Laredo drivers who want to save on their car insurance.
 In addition to affordable rates, it also has high customer satisfaction and offers ample discounts that could lower your costs even further.

 Pros

-• Above-average customer satisfaction rating[5]
+• Above-average customer satisfaction rating from J.D.
+Power in the Texas region[5]

 • Many discounts available